mas-bandwidth/gafferongames/content/post/collision_response_and_coulomb_friction.md

 No. Coulomb friction only handles friction when the two surfaces are sliding relative to each other.
 Here at the point of contact, the stone is spinning about that point, not sliding, so from coulomb friction point of view, the contact point is stationary and no friction is applied.

 It turns out that sliding friction is just one type of friction and there are <a href="https://en.wikipedia.org/wiki/Friction">many others</a>.
 What we have in this case is a combination of rolling and spinning friction.

 I had very little patience at this point so I came up with my own hack approximation of spinning and rolling friction that gives me the result that I want: vibrant motion at high energies but slightly damped so the stone slows down, collapses from spinning, wobbles a bit and then come to rest.

 My hack was to apply exponential decay (eg. linearVelocity *= factor [0.9990-0.9999] each frame) to linear and angular velocity.
 The decay factor was linear interpolated between two key speeds such that there was more damping at low speeds and much less at high speeds.
-There is no physical basis for this that I know of, it's just a hack to get the behavior I want.
+There is no physical basis for this, it's just a hack to get the behavior I want.

 With a bit of tuning, it seems to work reasonably well: